dasdebojit/Masked-Face-detection/README.md

 # Masked-Face-Recognition
 ## About the Project:
-<p> This project uses CNN with Transfer Learning to classify whether a face is masked or not.
+<p> This project uses CNN based Transfer Learning to classify whether a face is masked or not.
 It uses RESNET-18 Backend with pretrained weights, and customized final layers for Binary Classification (Masked/ Not-Masked).
 </p>

 ## Languages/ Tools used: